 If an ionic air purifier is too close to a wall, many of the released ions may just hit the wall and be destroyed or neutralized before they do their job.

 Ionic air purifiers send out negatively charged oxygen ions that bond to airborne pollutants, significantly increasing their weight.
 Some of these particles may be pulled back into the machine to be filtered or destroyed, but some may simply fall to the ground.
 You should make a habit of vacuuming your floors after using your purifier.
 This will ensure you will suck up any potentially hazardous particles that did not get pulled into the air purifier.

+Traditional HEPA-style air purifiers, unlike the AirTamer A315 or A320, work by pulling in air from its surrounding environment, whereupon that air is filtered by an integrated air filter.
+Ionic air purifiers use a completely different methodology to purify the air.
 While HEPA-based air purifiers can and should be run continuously at a low setting, the same cannot be said for ionic air purifiers.
 These air purifiers release trace amounts of ozone into the air, so you will want to minimize exposure by being selective as to when you use one of these models.
 Ozone can worsen respiratory ailment symptoms.